tarankalra1/useful_funcs/aws_create_HPC_environ.md

 and use "reaper" for the keypair name.
 (Should already be in the selection menu) It would ask for several options to setup the configuration file and ours are listed below.
 Notes:
-* base_os - We chose the Centos operating system (Linux OS)
+* base_os = We chose the Centos operating system (Linux OS)
-* compute_instance_type- defines the computing power and is associated with our account.
+* compute_instance_type= defines the computing power and is associated with our account.
 We can use a different compute cluster that has a higher memory and higher number of virtual cores.
 Because our account had set a maximum default of 16 virtual CPU's, we ended up using c5n.4xlarge.
 For more on computing instance types, check https://aws.amazon.com/ec2/instance-types/
+* disable_hyperthreading = true (Models like COAWST benefit from disabling hyperthreading because .............communication slowdown..
+Taran check)
+* enable_efa = (Not done yet and plan to do that)

 ##### Configuration file options
 ```